BDS IN THE PEWS

-- The UK government funds Palestinian and Israeli NGOs through two frameworks:
+- The funds are provided to Palestinian and Israeli NGOs through two frameworks:

 - The Middle East and North Africa Conflict Pool (MENA CP), managed by the Foreign and Commonwealth Office, the Department for International Development (DFID), and the Ministry of Defense.
 This framework includes the Strategic Programme Fund and the Conflict Prevention Pool.

-- The Bilateral Programme Budget (BPB) is managed locally, usually through the Embassy in Tel Aviv or Consulate in Jerusalem.
-It provides funding for small-scale NGO projects.
+- The Bilateral Programme Budget (BPB) is managed locally, usually through the Embassy in Tel Aviv or Consulate in Jerusalem, and provides funding for small-scale NGO projects.